 Prudent liquidity risk management implies maintaining sufficient cash, to ensure debts are paid as and when they fall due.
-The Group has experienced recurring operating losses and operating cash outflows since inception to 30 June 2020 as the Group is transitioning from development stage.
-Due to the negative cash flow position the Group has not committed to any credit facilities and rather has relied upon equity financing through private and public equity investors.
+The Group has experienced recurring operating losses and operating cash outflows since inception to 30 June 2021 as the Group is transitioning from development stage.
+Historically the Group has not committed to any credit facilities and rather has relied upon equity financing through private and public equity investors.
+During the current period, short term debt funding was obtained to provide short term liquidity and for general working capital purposes.
+This facility was secured by the 2021 Research and Development grant.
+The amount is to be repaid upon receipt of the grant, as such, does not have a bearing on the ongoing liquidity risk of the Group.